-In this article, we shall focus on the major causes of Tongkat Ali’s side effects to help you understand the root cause and prevent the risks from happening.
+In this article, we shall focus on the major causes of Tongkat Ali’s side effects to help you identify the root cause and how to prevent the risks from happening.

 In general, there are two potential causes of Tongkat Ali side effects: